Training – beginner tips

 As most of us train at night or morning please make sure you wear reflective clothing.
 The ability of others to see you at night is directly related to the clothing you wear.

 Carry a reliable torch not only to see your way but to be seen by others.
+Headtorches are a great idea.
 Stick to the footpaths if you can.

 Try to make eye contact with drivers before crossing the streets if you can and avoid wearing audio headsets.
-Listening to Linkin Park may help your training but it’s more important and safer to be aware of your surroundings.
+Listening to music may help your training but it’s more important and safer to be aware of your surroundings.

-Never put training off simply cause you don’t feel like it but on the other hand, never train with a injury, your session quality will go down and it will take longer to recover.
+Never put training off simply because you don’t feel like it but on the other hand, never train with an injury; your session quality will go down and it will take longer to recover.

 If you feel pain, rest and use ice.
 Talk to someone with experience with running injuries or even consult your doctor if you need to.